-- 5.1 The watching brief showed that the general make-up for each of the greens consists of a layer of sand and peat, deposited when the greens were last laid, above which the continual process of topdressing has deposited a layer of sandy loam immediately beneath the turf and forming the base for turf layer itself. - 5.2 The mechanical stripping of the turf removed only a thin layer of the turf make-up and did not extend beneath the modern sand and peat base of the greens.
-Consequently, no archaeological deposits were disturbed and no artefacts were recovered during the course of the work The raising of the general level of the greens with stone and sand is likely to enhance the protection of any archaeological deposits which may lie beneath the greens.
+- 5.1 The watching brief showed that the general make-up for both of the greens consists of a layer of sand and peat, deposited when the greens were last laid, above which the continual process of top-dressing has deposited a layer of sandy loam immediately beneath the turf and forming the base for turf layer itself. - 5.2 The mechanical stripping of the turf and the removal of part of the underlying make-up did not extend beneath these modern deposits, although in part of the 4th Green the natural subsoil was exposed, but not disturbed.
+Consequently, no archaeological deposits were disturbed and no artefacts were recovered during the course of the work.
+The raising of the general level of the greens with stone and sand is likely to enhance the protection of any archaeological deposits which may lie beneath the greens.